 Tenex is a form of needle tenotomy that uses ultrasonic energy.
 It requires a specialized, patented machine that a doctor must be trained to use.
 The Tenex probe is inserted through a small incision in the skin.
 Like traditional tenotomy, patients receive local anesthetic.

 - Antibiotics.
 Septic trochanteric bursitis requires treatment with antibiotics.
 The choice of antibiotic may be influenced by what microorganism is causing the infection.

 Most people with septic bursitis are effectively treated with oral antibiotics.
 More challenging cases may require hospitalization and antibiotics delivered intravenously.

 It is important to wait until all hip bursitis symptoms are gone before resuming regular activities.
 Returning to activities that cause friction or stress on the bursa before it is healed will likely cause hip bursitis symptoms to flare up again.

-Bursectomy.
+- Bursectomy.
 In a traditional bursectomy an incision is made at the hip and the affected bursa is removed.
-Some doctors perform arthroscopic bursectomies, with the intention of lowering the risk of complications and shortening the healing period.
+Some doctors perform arthroscopic bursectomies through a small incision, with the intention of lowering the risk of complications and shortening the healing period.

-Osteotomy of the greater trochanter.
-During an osteotomy, defined as the surgical cutting of bone, a surgeon will shave off 5-10 mm of the protruding greater trochanter bone.
+- Osteotomy of the greater trochanter.
+Osteotomy is defined as the surgical cutting of bone.
+During this osteotomy procedure, a surgeon will shave off a small portion of the protruding greater trochanter bone (which is part of the femur, or thigh bone).
 This adjustment can reduce the friction and stress that caused the hip pain.